itsAbhishekV/itsAbhishekV/README.md

 ## 🔥 About me:
 <p>

-	<code>&nbsp; Currently Learning to be a Good Engineer. &nbsp;</code>
+Currently Learning to be an Engineer

-I am a really passionate programmer, good at Web Development, Python, Linux.
-I love interpreting code in Pycharm, and writing code in Visual Studio Code.
+I am a really passionate programmer, good at Front End Web Development, Python, Java.
+I love making super duper websites and working on cool projects with my coding skills.
 I like to tweak around things to learn more and write good, efficient and clean code.

-Feel free to hit me up on LinkedIn or Telegram.
-Always happy to discuss some stuff, and maybe collaborate on projects!
+Feel free to connect with me on LinkedIn or any social platform.
+Always happy to discuss stuff, and maybe collaborate on projects!

 </p>